c4arl0s/6Rebasing/README.md

 pick def4be5 Add link to about section in home page
 ```

-When Git starts to move the second commit to the new base, it will stoo to do some "amending" (enmendar, rectificar).
+When Git starts to move the second commit to the new base, it will still stop to do some "amending" (enmendar, rectificar).
 This gives you the opportunity to alter the staged snapshot before committing it.

 ![Screen Shot 2020-05-28 at 18 43 50](https://user-images.githubusercontent.com/24994818/83205087-368ecc00-a113-11ea-926a-d29bb89f572b.png)